 MOSF Journal of Science Fiction

-We are currently accepting submissions for our Fall 2016 issue.
+The submission deadline for Volume 1, Issue 3 is 1 July 2016.
 To submit your work, click "About" > "Submissions: Online Submissions", create an account, and follow the submission prompts.

 Click "About" > "Submissions: Online Submissions" to create an account and register as a reader to subscribe to the MOSF Journal of Science Fiction.